image editor output image1850181532 1760374091776.png

 Companies like Microsoft and Catalog are racing to make DNA storage faster and cheaper — the next hard drive may be a molecule.

-Microsoft along with University of Washington has demonstrated a fully automated system to store and retrieve data from synthetic DNA.
+Microsoft along with University of Washington have demonstrated a fully automated system to store and retrieve data from synthetic DNA.

 Twist Bioscience Corporation, Illumina Inc. and Western Digital are also working with Microsoft to revolutionize DNA data storage.

 There is also a lot of talk around the world when it comes to storing cold data.
 Cold data refers to information that isn’t regularly accessed.
-For example, old medical records, old transaction details, super classified intelligence archives etc. These data once stored are not going to be accessed regularly.
-But if stored in DNA could relieve a lot of data centers around the world.
+For example, old medical records, old transaction details, super classified intelligence archives, etc. These data once stored are not going to be accessed regularly.
+But if we are able to effectively store all our cold data in DNA, it could relieve a lot of data centers around the world.

 Like the 1950s hard drives existed only in the lab, so is DNA technology today.
 It is costly and slow and needs scientists to write and read data on it.
 But in time everyday users are going to use it, write data in it and read data from it the way we use hard drives.
 Maybe DNA will be the next way we pass our knowledge and our history to the future generations.